awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

-# Auto Scaling Groups with Multiple Instance Types and Purchase Options<a name="asg-purchase-options"></a>
+# Auto Scaling groups with multiple instance types and purchase options<a name="asg-purchase-options"></a>

 You can launch and automatically scale a fleet of On\-Demand Instances and Spot Instances within a single Auto Scaling group\.
 In addition to receiving discounts for using Spot Instances, you can use Reserved Instances or a Savings Plan to receive discounted rates of the regular On\-Demand Instance pricing\.
 All of these factors combined help you to optimize your cost savings for Amazon EC2 instances, while making sure that you obtain the desired scale and performance for your application\.